idars/AuctionPlace/README.md

 ## About

-This is a Java EE application of an auction house where users can auction products and place bids on them.
+This is a Java EE application of an auction website where users can auction products and place bids on them.

 ## Configuring the project